daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 I then used a threshold to generate the labels from the raw probabilistic inferences.
 If any label had a prediction above the threshold, then that species was included in the final prediction (multiple label predictions were thus possible).
 If no labels received a prediction greater than the threshold, it received the nocall label.
 I used the given training soundscapes as the toy test set for tuning the threshold against the public LB performance.
 I did this by calculating f1 scores for different thresholds, and plotted the results in matplotlib.
 I then randomly tested thresholds on either side of the maximum.

-* Next time: Bootstrapping of validation set
+* Next time: Bootstrapping of validation set for robust validation
-* Next time: Geospatial limitations
+* Next time: Geospatial limitations as a postprocessing step for each site
-* Next time: Dynamic thresholding
+* Next time: Dynamic thresholding for higher predicted probabilities per file

 Thanks goes to LifeCLEF, Kaggle, and all the other (815) competitors.
 Cites: [kkiller's spectograms](https://www.kaggle.com/kneroma/kkiller-birdclef-2021), Jan’s paper, [2nd place write up](https://www.kaggle.com/c/birdclef-2021/discussion/229995), [11 place write up](https://www.kaggle.com/c/birdclef-2021/discussion/243360).